* Tesco resumes dividend payment after accounting crisis

 "Its a significant milestone in the recovery of the business and one which demonstrates the confidence we and the board have in our plans," he told reporters.

-Fund manager Ed Meier at Old Mutual Global Investors, one of Tesco's top-40 investors according to Thomson Reuters data, said he expected a 3 pence dividend for the full year.
+Fund manager Ed Meier at Old Mutual Global Investors, a top-40 investor, according to Thomson Reuters data, said he expected a 3 pence dividend for the full year.

 "While we anticipated this return to the dividend list, we still consider this a strong indication from the company that it is indeed on track for a full recovery."

-Lewis first stabilised Tesco, then got it growing again with a focus on more competitive prices, new and streamlined product ranges, better customer service and improved supplier relationships.
+Lewis first stabilised Tesco then got it growing again with a focus on more competative prices, new and streamlined product ranges, better customer service and improved supplier relationships.

 Tesco remains the largest of Britain's supermarket groups by a clear margin, having a market share of almost 28 percent according to the latest industry figures.

-It made operating profit before one off items of 759 million pounds ($1 billion) for the six months to Aug.
-26 - ahead of analysts' forecasts.
+It made operating profit before one off items of 759 million pounds ($1.01 billion) for the six months to Aug.
+26 - ahead of analysts' forecasts and 596 million pounds in the same period last year.
 Sales increased 3.3 percent to 25.2 billion pounds.

-UK like-for-like sales rose 2.1 percent in the second quarter - a slight slowdown from 2.3 percent in the first quarter.
+UK like-for-like sales rose 2.1 percent in the second quarter, reflecting strong fresh food volume growth.
+That was, however, a slight slowdown from growth of 2.3 percent in the first quarter.

-Cost savings helped to push up the group operating margin to 2.7 percent from 2.2 percent last year.
+Cost savings helped to push up the group operating margin to 2.7 percent from 2.2 percent last year, enabling Tesco to reiterate its target for a 3.5 to 4.0 percent margin by 2019-20.